JupiterPi/thyme/README.md

 **Windows:** Download and run the latest installer from the [release page](https://github.com/JupiterPi/thyme/releases/latest).

-**Linux:** Download and run the latest AppImage from the [release page](https://github.com/JupiterPi/thyme/releases/latest).
-Note that not every desktop environment supports tray icons out-of-the-box.
+**Linux:** Download the latest AppImage from the [release page](https://github.com/JupiterPi/thyme/releases/latest), make it executable (`chmod a+x thyme-*`) and run it.
+Note that not every desktop environment supports tray icons out-of-the-box (on GNOME, you can install [Extension Manager](https://github.com/mjakeman/extension-manager) and install the "AppIndicator and KStatusNotifierItem Support" extension).

 **Other platforms:** As of now, you'll have to build from source: `git clone https://github.com/JupiterPi/thyme && cd thyme && npm i && npm run build`